spruceUI/spruceOSNightlies/README.md

 To update FW paste the img file onto the root of a fat32 card (blank is best!) and boot your device.
 It will show a rocket ship and reboot when it is done.

+Stock will show `20250627233124` listed unded "Device Info" in the Settings tab.

 ## ⚠️ Important Notices

 - **Unstable Builds**: This repository contains **work-in-progress** code.
 Features may be incomplete, change unexpectedly, or break entirely.